Forward selection and post-selection inference in factorial designs: Additional results

 }

-We start with some regularization conditions to characterize a ``good" layer-wise S-step, and ensure the P-step is compatible with the structure of the true factorial effects.
-In light of this, we use ${\bbM}^\star_{d,+}$ to denote the pruned set of effects on the $d$-th layer based on the true model $\bbM_{d-1}^\star$ on the previous layer; that is,
+We start with some regularization conditions to characterize a ``good" layer-wise S-step and ensure the H-step is compatible with the structure of the true factorial effects.
+We use ${\bbM}^\star_{d,+}$ denotes the pruned set of effects on the $d$-th layer based on the true model $\bbM_{d-1}^\star$ on the previous layer; that is,

 These discussions motivate the following assumption on the layer-wise selection procedure $\hat{\texttt{S}}(\cdot)$: \begin{assumption}[Validity and consistency of the selection operator] We denote